Steem-FOSSbot/steem-fossbot-voter/README.md

 ## How it works

 The bot works by scoring each new post using a collection of rules which are set by you.
 If a post scores above a threshold, it is voted for.
-The threshold is automatically adjusted based on a raised average of recent posts, and is also proportional to the number of votes in last 24 hours, to keep votes per day at around a max of 40 (by default).
+The threshold is automatically adjusted based on a raised average of recent posts, and is also proportional to the number of votes in the last 24 hours, to keep votes per day at around a max of 40 (by default).

 Rules are based on a collection of metrics which this app interprets from raw Steem data.
 For example, you could add 10 score points for every image, or deduct 2 points for every minute since the post was created.

 These rules, called an algorithm, are editable through the server app Dashboard, and you can also view run statistics, logs and tests here.

 The server is designed to be triggered periodically for a bot run iteration, for example every 30 or 60 minutes.
-This can be done on Heroku with an add-on, or manually on the dashboard provided, or even by a HTTP GET method to ```/run-bot?json=true&api_key=BOT_API_KEY``` endpoint, which is used internally and can be used externally by a seperate app.
+This can be done on Heroku with an add-on, or manually on the dashboard provided, or even by a HTTP GET method to ```/run-bot?json=true&api_key=BOT_API_KEY``` endpoint, which is used internally and can be used externally by a separate app.

 Please see the [discussion doc page](/docs/discussion.md) for in depth details on the curation algorithm and how to use it to create a custom bot, as well as a discussion on bots on Steem in general.
 For technical details see the [algorithm and metrics doc page](/docs/algorithm.md).